Tijeras94/os-tutorial/11-kernel-crosscompiler/README.md

 - libmpc
 - gcc

+If you are in ubuntu you can install tehe libraries with
+- sudo apt-get install libgmp3-dev
+- sudo apt-get install libmpfr-dev libmpfr-doc libmpfr4 libmpfr4-dbg
+- sudo apt-get install libmpc-dev

 Yes, we will need `gcc` to build our cross-compiled `gcc`, especially on a Mac where gcc has been deprecated for `clang`

 Once installed, find where your packaged gcc is (remember, not clang) and export it.
 For example: